libbyshoop/csinparallel/dev/docs/developers/source/creatingnewmodule/modulesetup.rst

 are doing your work on a new branch that you create from the develop branch**.
 Once you have your clone of the project, you can create your own sub-vranch of the devlop branch by:

     1. Navigate to the clone directory named ``csinparallel``
-    2. Execute this on the connamd line:
+    2. Execute this on the command line:
         ``git checkout -b <your-branch-name> develop``

 .. warning:: The text inside and including the brackets < > above is a single name for your branch.
 We suggest a name such as *ls-dev*, where ls should be replaced by your initials, your first or last name, or a combination of those.